fromkeith/angular-file-upload/README.md

 ---

+## This Fork

+This fork makes the following changes:

+* Concurrent Uploads
+* XHR Uploads can be timeout
+* A fix by @denkan for multiple files being added
+* Nodejs test server for simple example...
+* A bad filter replacement... which I should remove...

 ## About

 **Angular File Upload** is a module for the [AngularJS](http://angularjs.org/) framework.
 Supports drag-n-drop upload, upload progress, validation filters and a file upload queue.
 It supports native HTML5 uploads, but degrades to a legacy iframe upload method for older browsers.
 Works with any server side platform which supports standard HTML form uploads.